Iran blames Israel for sabotage at Natanz nuclear site | Headlines

 While the reports offered no sourcing for their information, Israeli media maintains a close relationship with the country's military and intelligence agencies.

-Netanyahu later Sunday night toasted his security chiefs, with the head of the Mossad, Yossi Cohen, at his side on the eve of his country's Independence Day.
+Netanyahu late Sunday toasted his security chiefs, with the head of the Mossad, Yossi Cohen, at his side on the eve of his country's Independence Day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)